WorkerFramework/worker-framework/readme.md

  Consumed messages will only be acknowledged once the result has been published to the output queue, and the published response was confirmed by the server.

- Messages that the `worker-core` application deems as invalid (ie. unparseable) will be immediately discarded onto the rejected queue.
+ Messages that the `worker-core` application deems as invalid (i.e. unparseable) will be placed on to the worker output queue with an associated error response.

  Messages the module encounters that are marked 'redelivered' by RabbitMQ are republished to the 'retry' queue with a retry count.
 This retry queue can be